peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

  * <i>bytes</i>: A byte array in JSON format.
 The entire byte array must contain a single JSON object and not multiple objects.
 The byte array may begin with a byte-order mark (U+FEFF).
 The byte array can be in UTF-8, UTF-16, or UTF-32 encoding; the encoding is detected by assuming that the first character read must be a byte-order mark or a nonzero basic character (U+0001 to U+007F).
+(This behavior may change to supporting only UTF-8, with or without a byte order mark, in version 5.0 or later, perhaps with an option to restore the previous behavior of also supporting UTF-16 and UTF-32.)

 <b>Return Value:</b>